RyanCHolder/LifeAdapt-Activity-Recognition-and-Detection-Framework/README.md

 4. Run setup.py
     This project includes a file called setup.py which will create the file structure necessary to run our code and the two HAR models
-    The necessary folders are included in the repository, but if you did not clone the entire repository, then just run setup.py in your working directory
+    Just run setup.py in your working directory

 ## Usage
 After the code has all been setup, to reproduce our experiment, all that is necessary is to run main.py in your working directory.